RAID Data Recovery

 RAID is NOT Data Backup!

 A RAID system used as a main drive is not a replacement for backing up data.
 Data could become damaged or destroyed without harm to the drive(s) on which they are stored.
 For example, some of the data may be overwritten by a system malfunction; a file may be damaged or deleted by user error or malice and not noticed for days or weeks.
 RAID can also be overwhelmed by catastrophic failure that exceeds its recovery capacity and, of course, the entire array is at risk of physical damage by fire, natural disaster, or human forces.
 RAID is also vulnerable to controller failure since it is not always possible to migrate a RAID to a new controller without data loss.

 RAID drives can make excellent backup drives, when employed as backup devices to main storage, and particularly when located offsite from the main systems.
 However, the use of RAID as the main storage solution cannot replace backups.
-This can lead to RAID Data Recovery of your array.
+This can lead to needing RAID Data Recovery.